tjcchen/rabbitMQ/toturials/chap1.md

 - System feels faster for users, and workloads can be processed in parallel.

-3. RabbitMQ support Reliable Message Delivery - Messages can be lost if the network or consumer crashes.
+3. RabbitMQ support Reliable Message Delivery.
+In traditional architecture, messages can be lost if the network or consumer crashes.

-- Durable queues & persistent messages (survive broker restarts).
+- RabbitMQ provides durable queues & persistent messages (survive broker restarts).

 - Acknowledgments (ACK/NACK) — messages are only removed after successful processing.